mholec/IDokladSdk/README.md

 ## Supported frameworks

 From version 2.5.0 the SDK targets NET Standard 2.0.
-This standard version implements following frameworks
+This version of standard is implemented by following frameworks:

 - .NET Core 2.0+
 - .NET Framework 4.6.1+